awslabs/aws-c-cal/README.md

 ## Build Instructions

 CMake is required to build.

-Note that aws-c-cal has dependencies that need to be built first.
+`<install-path>` must be an absolute path in the following instructions.

 #### Linux-Only Dependencies